cloudfoundry/cli/README.md

 If you'd like to submit updated translations, please see the [i18n README](https://github.com/cloudfoundry/cli/blob/master/cf/i18n/README-i18n.md) for instructions on how to submit an update.

+## Announcement ==> The V7 CLI is now Generally Available!
-## The initial GA of the v7 cf CLI is Opt-In
+### The initial GA of the v7 cf CLI is Opt-In
 - You can pull down the GA release of the v7 cf CLI and/or the latest v6 cf CLI via our supported package managers using the same processes that were in place prior to the v7 GA (no changes are required initially)
 - If you've been pulling down the v7 CF CLI beta previously, you will notice the name of the v7 binary has changed from `cf7` to `cf`
-- See our [Version Switching](#version-switching) section for instructions on how to support workflows which require switching back and forth between v7 and v6
+- See our [Version Switching Guide](https://github.com/cloudfoundry/cli/wiki/Version-Switching-Guide) for instructions on how to support workflows which require switching back and forth between v7 and v6

 **A Note About Support**:</br>
 Now that the v7 cf CLI is GA, all new features, enhancements, and fixes will be made on the v7 line.</br>